10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 ramhiserfamily.wordpress.com

-A study by researchers at the Center for Injury Research and Policy of The Research Institute at Nationwide Children’s Hospital examined U.S. Emergency Department data pertaining to treatment of children ages 3 years and younger and found that:
+A study by researchers at the Center for Injury Research and Policy of The Research Institute at Nationwide Children’s Hospital examined U.S. Emergency Department data pertaining to the treatment of children ages 3 years and younger and found that:

 “On average, more than 9,400 children were treated each year for an injury associated with a high chair or booster seat, equaling one child every hour nationally.
 In addition, the annual number of injured children increased during the study period.”
 Source: NationwideChildrens.org